Work alongside a tight-knit group of PA and MD students. Learn through lectures, labs and hands-on clinical experiences.

 The PA program is fast-paced and intensive.
 We recommend students do not pursue outside employment during enrollment.

-The PA Program didactic curriculum is approximately 18 months in length.
+The PA Program didactic curriculum is approximately 18 months in length and consists of approximately 58 semester credit hours.
 The curriculum starts in the summer with foundational courses in research and population health.
 You will then learn basic exam skills in shared courses with medical students before participating in clinical experiences.

 Along the way, you will take didactic courses in a range of medical disciplines.
 Your typical week will consist of 8-10 hours of lecture and lab with additional hours spent in small groups and other learning activities.